Surface Tension Dyne Solutions and Pens

 If the dyne solution resists bonding to the substrate it does not possess the surface energy of the specific dynes/cm solution or pen, indicating the level of surface treatment may not be adequate to meet your specific production needs.
 The solutions are graduated from 34 dynes/cm to 70 dynes/cm.
 The level of accuracy is plus or minus 1 dynes/cm.

 Dyne pens are available in 38 dynes/cm and are a quick, convenient method for determining if a substrate has been surface treated.
 Both dyne test solution and dyne test pens are available from 3DT.
-See the tabs to the left for more information.
+Hover over the Dyne Test Solution tab to the left for more information about test ink, test pens, and dyne levels.
+Read our blog article “What is Dyne Level?” for additional useful information.